inishkhanore/Quantum-orbital-visualizer/README.md

 - No real-time rotation (but you can click and drag the matplotlib 3D window to rotate)
 - No raytracer mode
 - Slower rendering for very high particle counts
+- Instead of using SciPy this version will mannually define functions from Quantum Mechanics Concepts and Applications Second Edition Nouredine Zettili

 The physics and sampling logic are identical.